terrymight/old-terrymight.github.io/content/blog/upload-files-to-github-using-bash.md

 | *share my created bash file with .sh.* |

-In the our `deploy.sh` file input the following code, I will explain what each line means what it does.
+In the your `deploy.sh` file input the following code, I will explain what each line means what it does.

 ```
 #!/bin/sh